arvestad/modelmatcher/README.md

 ### Output

-Output is given as a simple text table, or in JSON format for easy parsing by other scripts, ranking possible models in preference order.
+The default output is given as a simple text table, or in JSON format for easy parsing by other scripts, ranking possible models in preference order.
 For example, the command above may yield a table looking like:

 ```